cstjean/JukitLearnBase.jl/README.md

 The docs contain [an overview of the API](http://scikitlearnjl.readthedocs.org/en/latest/api/) and a [more thorough specification](docs/API.md).

-There are two implementation strategies for an existing library:
+There are two implementation strategies for an existing machine learning package:

  - *Create a new type that wraps the existing type*.
 The new type can usually be written entirely on top of the existing codebase (i.e. without modifying it).
 This gives more implementation freedom, and a more consistent interface amongst the various ScikitLearn.jl models.
 Here's an [example](https://github.com/cstjean/DecisionTree.jl/blob/2722950c8f0c5e5c62204364308e28d4123383cb/src/scikitlearnAPI.jl) from DecisionTree.jl
- - *Adapt the existing type*.
+ - *Use the existing type*.
 This requires less code, and is usually better when the model type already contains the hyperparameters / fitting arguments.

 Example
 -----